 So, it seems like broker fees are here to stay.
 But there are plenty of ways you can get around paying them if you are working with a tight budget.

-Yes, you can get around paying broker fees, but you have to do your research.
-The easiest way to get out of paying the fee is to contact the landlord or property management company directly.
+Yes, you can get around paying broker fees, but you'll need to find a no fee rental to avoid paying a broker fee.
+The easiest way to do this is to contact the landlord or property management company directly.
 Even if the unit is being listed by brokers, that doesn’t mean they have an exclusive right to rent that apartment.

 Some units are open listings, which means the owner allows various brokers to show their property but hasn’t committed to using an agency to handle the transaction.
 Sometimes if you contact the owner directly, you can sign a lease without a middleman, eliminating the need to pay a fee.
 This may be difficult to do, but sometimes you can find the name of an owner or property manager by searching google or public records.